aliehhz/Restaurant_Rating_Prediction/README.md

 ## Live Demo in Render
 [Restaurant Rating Prediction App in Render](https://restaurant-rating-prediction-yw9u.onrender.com)

-This app predicts student performance based on input features like gender, parental education, and test preparation.
-It showcases a machine learning pipeline integrated with Flask.
+The Restaurant Rating Prediction application predicts restaurant ratings based on features like location, category, and user votes.
+It showcases a machine learning pipeline integrated with Flask for seamless predictions.

 ### Important Notes